 Even More Reasons To Love bronte Creek

-Disk golf is a challenging and fun activity for nice weather.
-Bring your own frisbees, stand at the marker, and throw hoping to land your flying disk in the “hole”.
-The hole is a pole with a chain-link basket that looks like a combination of a basketball and soccer net.
+Disc golf is a challenging and fun activity in nice weather.
+Bring your own frisbees, stand at the marker, and throw.
+Your goal is to land your disk in or as close as possible to the hole.
 Perfect for some fresh air fun, and no experience necessary.

-Come in the winter months and enjoy cross-country skiing and toboganning with the family.
+Come in the winter months and enjoy cross-country skiing and tobogganing with the family.

-Bronte Creek Provincial Park camping is great for newbies and the more experienced New bies love it becuase if things don’t go as you had planned, you’re not far from home!
+Bronte Creek Provincial Park camping is easy and ideal for first-timers because if things don’t go as planned, you’re not far from home.
 I know many families who have gotten their “camping legs” at Bronte.
-You can tent or RV camp from May through October.
+You can tent or RV camp from May through October, or stay at one of the park’s yurts.
+For camping fees check here.

-Picnicking perfection – with dozens of picnic benches spread around the grounds, pack a lunch, dinner or snack spread and dine al fresco!
+Bronte has picnic benches all throughout the park, so pack a picnic or snack spread and dine al fresco.

 Admission and Park Memberships